kayp/streamlit-ecs-demo/README.md

 This repository contains the necessary files and configurations to deploy a multipage Python Streamlit application on AWS ECS (Elastic Container Service).

-## Directory Structure

-The directory structure:

-'''

-Certainly!
-Here's the README information consolidated into a single markdown page:

-markdown
-Copy code
 # AWS ECS Deployment for Multipage Python Streamlit Application

 This repository contains the necessary files and configurations to deploy a multipage Python Streamlit application on AWS ECS (Elastic Container Service).
+The project has the following components:

+1. Python streamlit app files
+2. Cloudformation teamplates for ECS Cluster creation
+3. Docker files and instructions to create an ECR repository

 ## Directory Structure